-Michael is responsible for “teching shows” in the Dixon Studio (a secondary stage at the Palace) - this includes building sets and programming the sound and lights.
+Photographed for the centenary of my local theatre, the Palace Theatre in Westcliff-on-Sea, Essex, technician Michael is responsible for “teching shows” in the Dixon Studio (a secondary stage at the Palace) - this includes building sets and programming the sound and lights.
 He is also the ‘operator’ during shows there.
 The Dixon Studio opened in September 1982, and was originally designed as a rehearsal stage, but also staged cabaret, small-scale touring theatre, puppets and dance.
-Michael says that late 2012 was the busiest period the Dixon has ever had.
 About 90% of local amateur dramatic groups have performed here, and this is on the increase since the local Empire Theatre closed down.
 I photographed Michael on the stage in the Dixon, midway through a run of Edinburgh Festival comedy previews.